Changelog

 - New review section for dependency issues

-- Pragmatica Lite Core dependency specification - Added Gradle coordinates alongside Maven in all docs
+- Pragmatica Core dependency specification - Added Gradle coordinates alongside Maven in all docs

 Fixed